Humphrys genealogy

 They mar at Limerick Cathedral [GROI].

-When first married, they lived in a house they called "Toomevara" after O'Mara family's supposed origin.
+When first married (after 1918) they lived in a house in Limerick they named after Toomevara, the O'Mara family's supposed ancestral home.

 They moved (probably 1920) into his father's house, Strand House.